Tomatillos harvested from one of the Madison Area Food Pantry Gardens.

 10 oz steamer bag of vegetables from MAFPG with bilingual cooking instructions.

-The influx of volunteers has allowed MAFPG to expand total acres planted with a continued focus on culturally relevant produce including bok choy, cilantro, okra, tomatillos, hot peppers, bitter melon, collard greens, small/early cabbage, mustard greens, leeks, Asian eggplant, garlic, and early yields from perennial fruit plants including strawberries.
-The 2021 harvest increased 35% compared to 2020 providing 23 organizations 113,000 pounds of fresh produce.
-It was distributed through the food pantry network and local meal programs including healthy snack and weekend meal programs in several local schools where one in six kids don’t have regular food access.
-Arndt hopes the latest expansion with Forward Garden at the 15-acre Pope Farm Homestead in the Town of Middleton will help meet increasing demand.
+The influx of volunteers has allowed MAFPG to expand total acres planted with a continued focus on more than 60 culturally relevant crops including bok choy, okra, tomatillos, hot peppers, bitter melon, collard greens, mustard greens, Asian eggplant, and perennial fruits including strawberries.
+The 2022 harvest increased 40% compared to 2020 providing 30 organizations nearly 120,000 pounds of fresh produce.
+It was distributed through the food pantry network and local meal programs including healthy snack and weekend meal programs in several local schools where 1 in 6 kids don’t have regular food access.

 Harvesting a Brighter Future

-Forward Garden is adjacent to the 105-acre Pope Farm Conservancy and the new Pope Farm Elementary School with future plans to build Pope Farm Middle School.
-The proximity of the garden to the schools offers an opportunity to get local students involved in the mission while they learn about the lifecycle of plants, starting and planting seedlings, and harvesting the crops.
+Arndt hopes the latest expansion with Forward Garden at the 15-acre Pope Farm Homestead in the Town of Middleton will help meet the increasing demand.
+Forward Garden is adjacent to the 105-acre Pope Farm Conservancy, the new Pope Farm Elementary School, and the future Pope Farm Middle School.
+The proximity of the garden to the schools offers an opportunity to get students involved in the mission while they learn about the lifecycle of plants while simultaneously cultivating a spirit of service to our community.

 Plans for Forward Garden at the 15-acre Pope Farm Homestead.